Cusanus (crater)

 Cusanus is a lunar impact crater that is located near the northeastern limb of the Moon.
-In this location the crater appears very foreshortened when observed from the Earth, and its visibility is affected by libration.
+In this location the crater appears foreshortened when observed from the Earth.
 The northern rim of Cusanus is nearly joined to the south-southeastern rim of the larger crater Petermann.
 To the west is Baillaud and to the southeast is Hayn.

 The rim of this crater has been eroded and rounded due to a history of minor impacts.
 The terraces are still visible along the inner walls, although they are less sharply defined compared to younger crater formations.
 A pair of tiny craters form a notch along the eastern rim, and there is a slight inward bulge along the western inner wall.

-The interior has been resurfaced with lava, leaving a flat and relatively featureless floor.
+The interior has apparently been resurfaced with lava, leaving a flat and relatively featureless floor.
 But the lava was not of sufficient depth to significantly reduce the width of the inner walls.

-The name of the crater was approved by the IAU in 1935.
+This formation is named after German mathematician and philosopher Nikolaus K. Cusanus (1401-1464).
+His name was included in the lunar nomenclature of Italian astronomer Giovanni B. Riccioli in 1651, but was apparently assigned to a crater later identified as 'T. Mayer alpha'.
+Its modern designation was officially adopted by the International Astronomical Union in 1935.